Download our latest Newsletter: April 2019

 NepalRVT works through trusted Nepali intermediaries and is operated entirely by volunteers so has almost no overheads.
 Funds raised and donated are sent directly to Nepal where they make an immediate and tangible impact on the local community.

-Successful projects include: supplying solar panels and educational resources and equipment to three schools in Jaleshwari so students and teachers now have electricity to work with, plus a projector, films and an extensive e-library;
+supplying solar panels and educational resources and equipment to three schools in Jaleshwari

 donations of livestock to offer increased food security and a brighter future to some of the poorest families;

-Solar Power & Teaching Resources for Jaleshwari schools
+Solar Power & Teaching Resources for Schools in Jaleshwari and surrounding area

-NRVT Chris Burns made the trip to Jaleshwari with trustee Pasang Tamang to donate and set up projectors and educational resources including DVDs and an e-library, all of which can now be used thanks to the newly installed solar power.
+In February 2017 NRVT chariman Chris Burns made the trip to Jaleshwari with trustee Pasang Tamang to donate and set up projectors and educational resources including DVDs and an e-library, all of which can now be used thanks to the newly installed solar power.
 There is currently no possibility of receiving internet in Jaleshwari so these items were very enthusiastically received.

 The trip was made by jeep.
 It is the first time that this has been possible as the road has only very recently been opened.
 The jeep ride was arduous and took a day and a half although it is only around 300km in distance.